Definition

 DMZs function as a buffer zone between the public internet and the private network.
 The DMZ subnet is deployed between two firewalls.
 All inbound network packets are then screened using a firewall or other security appliance before they arrive at the servers hosted in the DMZ.

-A network DMZ sits between two firewalls, creating a semisafe buffer zone between the internet and the enterprise LAN.
+In networking, a DMZ sits between the public internet and the enterprise LAN.

-Finally, assuming well-resourced threat actors take over a system hosted in the DMZ, they must still break through the internal firewall before they can reach sensitive enterprise resources.
+Finally, assuming well-resourced threat actors take over a system hosted in the DMZ, they must still break through the internal firewall before they reach sensitive enterprise resources.
 Determined attackers can breach even the most secure DMZ architecture.
-However, a DMZ under attack will set off alarms, giving security professionals enough warning to avert a full breach of their organization.
+However, a DMZ under attack sets off alarms, giving security professionals enough warning to avert a full breach of their organization.

 What are the benefits of using a DMZ?

-The primary benefit of a DMZ is that it offers users from the public internet access to certain secure services, while maintaining a buffer between those users and the private internal network.
-There are several security benefits from this buffer, including the following:
+The primary benefit of a DMZ is that it offers users from the public internet access to certain secure services while maintaining a buffer between those users and the private internal network.
+Several security benefits from this buffer include the following:

 • Protection against Internet Protocol (IP) spoofing.
 In some cases, attackers attempt to bypass access control restrictions by spoofing an authorized IP address to impersonate another device on the network.
 A DMZ can stall potential IP spoofers, while another service on the network verifies the IP address's legitimacy by testing whether it is reachable.